sisixili/notes-app/README.md

 # Notes App
 This is a basic Express + MySQL backend for a notes app.
 Note: .env file not included

+The file notes-app.sql is just the queries to intialize the database and is not part of the server.